IT'S PLASTIC!

 its new vehicles.

-doors.
+In recent years, several plastics recycling companies have closed their doors.
 They claimed they could not sell their products at a price that

 would allow them to stay in business.
 Thanks to the relatively low cost